T

 transport hub

-Return to Yogyakarta by train after a day exploring Solo's cultural attractions.
+Return to Yogyakarta by train after a day of exploring Solo's cultural riches.

 1. Morning